SoftUni-Internal/interactive-content/EN/01-Exam/02-Mu-Online.md

 dog 10\|potion 30
 [/input]
 [output]
-You slew dog.
+You have slayed a dog.
-You healed for 10 hp.
+10 health points restored.
 Current health: 100 hp.
 You've made it!
 Bitcoins: 0